rbuck/ki-eye/README.md

 - remote password-less ssh exec
 - multiple subnets (one for each mock region)
 - one special host acting as a jump server on its own subnet

+### Setting Root Permissions for the Admin Account

+The admin that is used to create other accounts (per customer) must have these permissions set in the /etc/sudoers file:

+    urename ALL=(ALL) NOPASSWD: ALL

+### Enable Remote SSH Exec:

+To execute remote sudo commands you will have to disable the requirement to have a TTY.
+Edit the /etc/sudoers file and comment out this line if it is present:

+    #Defaults    requiretty

+### Enable Passwordless Login

+Create a secure SSH key, but do not set a passphrase:

+    ssh-keygen -t rsa -b 1024

+Then cat the public keyfile into the authorized keys file:

+    cat id_rsa.pub >> authorized_keys

+Lastly, set the permissions of the SSH files:

+    chmod 700 id_rsa*

 ## Central Tenets